Consensus-Based Optimization Methods Converge Globally: Global convergence of consensus-based optimization

-{As mentioned before, characterizing $\alpha_0$ in more detail is crucial in view of the mean-field approximation result, Proposition~\ref{prop:MFL}.} We did not precisely {specify} $\alpha_0$ in Theorem~\ref{thm:global_convergence_main} because it seems challenging to provide informative bounds in all generality.
-In Remark~\ref{rem:alpha_0} at the end of Section~\ref{sec:proof_main_theorem}, we devise an informal derivation in the case $H\equiv 1$ for objectives $\CE$ that are locally $L$-Lipschitz continuous and satisfy the coercivity condition \eqref{eq:asm_icp_vstar} globally for $\nu = 1/2$.
-For a parameter-dependent constant $c = c(\tau,\lambda,\sigma)$, we obtain

-provided that the probability mass $t\mapsto \rho_t\left(B_{c\eta^2 \varepsilon/(8L)}(\globmin)\right)$ is minimized at time $t = 0$. {The latter assumption is motivated by numerical observation of typical successful CBO runs, where the particle density around the global minimizer tends to be minimized initially and slowly increases over time.} We note that the numerator in \eqref{eq:alpha_requirement_optimistic_foreshadow} may induce a dependence of $\alpha_0$ on the ambient dimension $d$, if we do not dispose of an informative initial configuration~$\rho_0$.
+provided that the probability mass $t\mapsto \rho_t\left(B_{c^2\eta^2 \varepsilon/(8L)}(\globmin)\right)$ is minimized at time $t = 0$.
+The latter assumption is motivated by numerical observations of typical successful CBO runs, where the particle density around the global minimizer tends to be minimized initially and steadily increases over time.
+We note that the argument of the $\log$ in \eqref{eq:alpha_requirement_optimistic_foreshadow} may induce a dependence of $\alpha_0$ on the ambient dimension $d$, if we do not dispose of an informative initial configuration~$\rho_0$.
 For instance, if $\rho_0$ is measure-theoretically equivalent to the Lebesgue measure on a compact set in $\bbR^d$, we have $\alpha_0 \in \CO(d\log(\varepsilon)/\varepsilon)$ as $d,1/\varepsilon\rightarrow \infty$ by \eqref{eq:alpha_requirement_optimistic_foreshadow}.
 If we interpreted $\rho_0$ as the uncertainty about the location of the global minimizer $\globmin$, we could thus consider low-uncertainty regimes, where $\rho_0$ actually concentrates around $\globmin$ and $\alpha_0$ may be dimension-free, or a high-uncertainty regime, where $\rho_0$ does not concentrate and $\alpha_0$ may depend on $d$.